IMPLabUniPr/UniParma-at-semeval-2021-task-5/README.md

+# UniParma at SemEval-2021 Task 5: Toxic Spans Detection Using CharacterBERT and Bag-of-Words Model

 [paper]: https://arxiv.org/pdf/2103.09645.pdf

 This is the repository of the paper "[UniParma at SemEval-2021 Task 5: Toxic Spans Detection Using CharacterBERT and Bag-of-Words Model][paper]".